MoIzadloo/strapi-plugin-data-ownership-guard/README.md

 ### 4. Enabling APIs

-<b>IMPORTANT:</b> You need to enable find and findOne APIs in user-permissions section under USER category to make the plugin able to work.</br>
+<b>IMPORTANT:</b> You need to enable find and findOne APIs in user-permissions section under USER category to make the plugin able to work.<br />
-You need to enable APIs that you want to protect by this plugin.</br>
+You need to enable APIs that you want to protect by this plugin.<br />
 note: Make sure you enable these APIs as <b>Authenticated</b> otehrwise you may receive unknow errors.

 ## How It Works